 It is clear that the time and materials pricing model seems to be more profitable in many ways; minimizing risks for large and complex long-term projects merely is inevitable.

 Legal Aspects: Contracts with Ukrainian Developers

 When you select a software house to work with, you want to know the game rules.
 They have gone through hundreds of previous projects, so they are most likely the ones with excellent technical expertise and hands-on experience for your project.

 You are about to face the first challenge: signing a contract.
 Let’s take a look at the essential documents for software development outsourcing services.
 We will define the key terms that can often be confusing or misleading.
 It will help you arrange a business relationship that is safe for both parties.

 - NDA/NCA Clauses

 - Master Service Agreement (MSA)

 - Statement of Work (SOW)

 - Other upon request.

-At the same time, NDA in the IT business has long been perceived not so much as a legal instrument, but as an element of business etiquette that regulates some rules of communication at different stages of cooperation.
-IT companies conclude NDAs with clients at the pre-project stage, for the duration of the project.
+At the same time, NDA in the IT business has long been perceived not so much as a legal instrument but as an element of business etiquette that regulates some rules of communication at different stages of cooperation.
+Software development companies conclude NDAs with clients at the pre-project stage for the duration of the project.

 10 key clauses to have in non-disclosure agreements: